 We have a legal duty to keep information about you if you use our services.
-We may need to share information about people who access our services with relevant Mindworks Surrey partners in order to provide care and advice.
+We may need to share information about people who access our services with relevant Mindworks Surrey partners to provide care and advice.
 This will only take place if we have received permission and it is considered necessary.

 All Mindworks Surrey partners who receive information about you are also under a legal duty to keep it confidential.